 As a preview for its much anticipated opening, we’re very excited to be hosting a tour inside its construction on May 12th.
 During this free, members only event for Untapped Cities Insiders, we’ll be taking our readers to sections of the park that are still closed to the public, providing a behind-the-scenes look at its development.
 Sign up to be an Untapped Cities Insider to get access to the tour!

 In the meantime, take a look at our list of fun facts about Freshkills Park:

 1. Freshkills Park Could’ve Been the Highest Point on the East Coast

-Image via Wikimedia: U.S. National Archives and Records Administration
+Image from Wikimedia Commons: U.S. National Archives and Records Administration

 When Fresh Kills opened as a landfill in 1948, the initial plan was to use the space temporarily for 20 years.
 By 1955, however, it became the principal landfill for household garbage collected from New York City.
 At the peak of its operation, as many as 20 barges — each carrying 650 tons of garbage — were emptying its contents onto the site each day.
 The landfill soon became the world’s largest man-made structure (rising 82 feet higher than the Statue of Liberty), according to authors John Lloyd and John Mitchinson in Qi: the Book of General Ignorance.